ivanlasic23/Project1/ReadMe.md

 Best Yoga Studio is a site for a new up and coming chic and urban yoga studio located in X. The sites aim primarily is to give more information about Best Yoga studio with hours of operation, two different pricing options and a contact form.

-Responsice Mockup

 Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 Existing Features
 Navigation Bar

-Featured on all four pages, the full responsive navigation bar as I had used and activated the flex to make my work a bit easier for me includes links to the Home page, Abour, Pricing and Sign Up/contact page and is identical in each page to allow for easy navigation.
+Featured on all four pages, the full responsive navigation bar as I had used and activated the flex to make my work a bit easier for me includes links to the Home page, About, Pricing and Sign Up/contact page and is identical in each page to allow for easy navigation.
 It has a hover effect of changing colors and adding un underline as well as scaling up to add a modern effect to it.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Nav Bar

-The landing page image
+The landing page

-The landing includes a photograph of a young lady doing a yoga pose with text overlay to allow the user to see exactly what and for whom this site is directed towards.
+The landing page includes a photograph of a young lady doing a yoga pose with text overlay to allow the user to see exactly what and for whom this site is directed towards.
+It also includes a link to a winter offer so the potential users can sign up quicker.

 Main section on home page includes the name of the business and a link that takes you to a contact page and it is for a promotion BYS is doing during the winter months.
 Link has a hover effect of changing the color of the text and scaling up for a modern effect.